-From 2007 to the present Christopher has been active in volunteer and leadership roles across a variety of non-for-profit and for-profit organizations related to the arts, advocacy, and civics.
-He has held board or staff positions with the Texarkana Regional Chorale, 35 Denton Music Festival, The Dentoneer, BikeDenton, Denton Bach Society, and the Denton Music and Arts Collaborative (DMAC), Andy’s Bar, and City of Denton.
+From 2007 to the present, Christopher has been active in volunteer and leadership roles across a variety of nonprofit and for-profit organizations related to the arts, advocacy, and civics.
+He has held volunteer, board, or staff positions with the Texarkana Regional Chorale, 35 Denton Music Festival, The Dentoneer, BikeDenton, Oaktopia Music Festival, Denton Bach Society, Denton Music and Arts Collaborative (DMAC), Andy’s Bar, and City of Denton.
 He has been recognized by the Denton Arts & Music Awards as the best local live sound engineer in 2018 and 2019.

-Christopher holds a Bachelor of Music in Composition from the University of North Texas, participating in its Student Government Association, Composers Forum, and the President's Sustainability Council.
+Christopher holds a BM in composition from the University of North Texas, and participated in its Student Government Association, Composers Forum, and President's Sustainability Council.
 During his time as a music composition student at UNT, he studied with Joseph Klein, Andrew May, Joelle Wallach, and Christopher Trebue Moore, with additional lessons in orchestration from Julia Wolfe and Cindy McTee.
 He was distinguished and recognized as the Best Undergraduate Composition Student in his final year of study.
-You can find recordings of his music at https://soundcloud.com/christopher_walker.
-Other musical pursuits include performing and writing for the Grammys-balloted Pansy Moon, Pilotdrift, An Absence of Color, and his own projects.
+Christopher is currently pursuing an MPA with a nonprofit management focus at UNT; expected graduation in May 2021.

-Christopher happily calls Denton, TX home along with his spouse, Dr. Kimberly Walker – a highly lauded counselor educator.
-He is a proud member of the American Composers Forum and the Society of Composers, Inc., American Society for Public Administration, American Society of Authors, Composers and Publishers (ASCAP), as well as a co-founding member of the Errant New Music Collective.
+Christopher happily calls Denton, Texas home along with his spouse, Dr. Kimberly Walker – a highly lauded counselor educator.
+He is a proud member of the American Composers Forum, Society of Composers, Inc., American Society for Public Administration, American Society of Authors, Composers and Publishers (ASCAP), as well as a co-founding member of the Errant New Music Collective.